chiraggude/larabase/README.md

 * User Profile: Users have a Public and Private profile (editable)
 * Change Password: User can change password while logged in from Settings page
 * Unique Validation Rules for login and registration
+* Basic Admin Console to monitor Users (DataTables)
+* Dashboard Stats & Graphs
-* Feedback forms are saved in DB and emailed to the Admin
+* Feedback form submissions are saved in DB and emailed to the Admin
 * List of all Users with liks to their Public Profiles
 * Responsive HTML email templates
+* Custom Error pages
 * More Coming soon...

 ## Installation and Setup